Day of Atonement

 Recitation of the Ne’ilah prayer, the Sh’ma, the Baruch Shem; collective proclamation L’Shana Haba’ah b’Yerushalayim!
 (Next Year in Jerusalem!)

 Concludes with the blowing of the shofar

 No longer do the women go out dancing on Yom Kippur, but the tradition of wearing white on Yom Kippur lasts into our own time.
 Ashkenazi Jewish men imitate the high priest’s manner of dress when attending Yom Kippur service today by wearing a white kittel (a funerary shroud, reminding us of our mortality).
 White symbolizes purity in Jewish tradition—wedding garments, for instance, are also traditionally white.
-The book of Isaiah bears out this symbolic significance—God says to His people in Isaiah 1:18: “though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”
+The book of Isaiah bears out this symbolic significance—God says to His people in Isaiah 1:18: “Though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool.”